 Flexible work best practices

-Now you understand the benefits flexible work can offer your organization, let’s dive into some key best practices.
-Remember, flexible work is designed to support both your people and your business–it shouldn’t detract from any results or performance.
+Now you understand the benefits and challenges of flexible work, let’s dive into some key best practices.
+Remember, flexible work should support both your people and your business–it shouldn’t detract from any results or performance.
 If you feel like it is, run over the below best practices to see how you can improve your flexible working model.

 While flexible work is designed to offer more autonomy to your employees, folks still have to do their work at the end of the day.
 Set clear expectations for your people, including hitting goals, meeting deadlines, and performing well in their roles.